-- a.
+- b.
+It is the Council's policy to assess all boat and/or float lifts for their appropriateness given site conditions, including impacts on public trust and coastal resources, aesthetic and scenic resources, and cumulative impacts.
+Boat and/or float lifts in Type 2 waters shall be allowed only for the minimum amount necessary to accommodate a residential dock. - 2.
+Prerequisites - a.
 Boat and float lift applications for Type 2 waters shall be considered Category B applications (see § 1.3.1(A) of this Part). - b.
 All applications for boat lifts or float lifts in Type 2 waters, whether as part of a residential boating facility application or separate, shall be referred to the Council for a hearing.
 If a residential boating facility application includes a boat and/or float lift and is proposed in Type 2 waters, then the entire application shall be heard by the Council.
-All other boat and float lift applications shall be reviewed in

-- accordance with the Council's established policies as found in § 1.3.1(D) of this Part. - c.
-Boat and float lifts are considered by the Council to be accessory structures to residential boating facilities, and as the Council only approves or denies a recreational boating facility on the merits of the structure given existing site conditions, boat and/or float lift requests shall not be deliberated by the Council unless the Council has separately or previously approved an application for a residential boating facility.
+All other boat and float lift applications shall be reviewed in accordance with the Council's established policies as found in § 1.3.1(D) of this Part. - c.
+Boat and float lifts (defined in § 1.1.2(A)(18) of this Part) are considered by the Council to be accessory structures to residential boating facilities, and as the Council only approves or denies a recreational boating facility on the merits of the structure given existing site conditions, boat and/or float lift requests shall not be deliberated by the Council unless the Council has separately or previously approved an application for a residential boating facility.
+Such an application for a residential boating facility.
 Such an application for a residential boating facility may include a request for a boat and/or float lift; however the Council shall not weigh the benefits or disadvantages of a boat or float lift as an argument for a residential boating facility approval or denial in its deliberations of a residential boating facility application. - d.
-An application for a Council Assent for a boat and/or float lift will include a plan prepared and stamped by a professional engineer.
+An application for a Council Assent for a boat and/or float lift will include a plan prepared and stamped by a professional engineer. - 3.
+Prohibitions